Hydra (genus): Genomics

-The genomes of cnidarians are usually less than 500 MB in size, as in the Hydra viridissima, which has a genome size of approximately 300 MB.
-In contrast, the genomes of brown hydras are approximately 1 GB in size.
+The genomes of cnidarians are usually less than 500 Mb (megabases) in size, as in the Hydra viridissima (green hydras), which has a genome size of approximately 300 Mb.
+In contrast, the genomes of brown hydras are approximately 1 Gb in size.
 This is because the brown hydra genome is the result of an expansion event involving LINEs, a type of transposable elements, in particular, a single family of the CR1 class.
 This expansion is unique to this subgroup of the genus Hydra and is absent in the green hydra, which has a repeating landscape similar to other cnidarians.
 These genome characteristics make Hydra attractive for studies of transposon-driven speciations and genome expansions.